piegope/doc/docs/en/server/web-interface/administration/configuration/server-settings/general/advanced/index.md

 Automatically logout idle users after (minutes)
 		</td>
 		<td>
 Enter the delay for the user to be disconnected from the server if inactive.
 This value must be lower than the Refresh token lifetime parameter.
-This parameter is applied on the web interface or with the <a href="/server/dwl/overview/" target="_blank">{{ en.DWL }}</a> browser companion tool.
-It has no effect on {{ en.RDM }} .
-When updated, the {{ en.DVLS }} needs to be restarted using the Stop Server/Start Server button on the console.
+This parameter is applied on the web interface or with the <a href="/server/dwl/overview/" target="_blank">{{ en.DWL }}</a> browser {{ en.CTOOL }}.
+It has no effect on {{ en.RDM }}.
+When updated, the {{ en.DVLS }} needs to be restarted using the Stop Server/Start Server button on the {{ en.DVLSCONSOLE }}.
 		</td>
 	</tr>
 	<tr>